bmkramer/ukb_project_oa_monitoring/README.md

 - **DOAJ journal metadata** - Journal metadata provided by DOAJ in CSV-format (https://doaj.org/docs/public-data-dump/), downloaded on 2023-12-31 (1 csv file).
 Data provided by DOAJ under a [CC BY-SA license](https://creativecommons.org/licenses/by-sa/4.0/).
 - **ISSN-L tables**  - Tables provided by the ISSN International Centre reciprocally matching ISSNs to ISSN-L (https://www.issn.org/services/online-services/access-to-issn-l-table/), downloaded on 2024-03-26 (3 txt files)

-Finally, Dutch universities provided csv files with output from their CRIS systems which were used as to create the corpus of research outputs (peer-reviewed articles with Crossref DOI only).
+Finally, Dutch universities provided csv files with output from their CRIS systems which were used as to create the corpus of research outputs (peer-reviewed articles with Crossref DOI only), according to an agreed upon schema [add Zenodo link].
 The individual files as provided by universities are not included in this repository, but relevant metadata from these files is included in the dataset resulting from the project.

 ## Workflow description